Corporate Governance Framework

 Compliance Committee

 In accordance with its charter approved by the BOD, the committee is established to oversee the Company’s compliance with the laws, regulations, and the Company’s policies and rules.
-The committee includes the independent directors and is chaired by head of Corporate Planning division.
+The committee includes the independent directors and the Chief Actuary / Head of Corporate Planning, and is chaired by one of the independent directors.

 The committee meetings are held quarterly, and take place concurrently or jointly with the BOD meetings.